meilisearch/documentation/learn/advanced/dumps.md

 While a dump is being imported, the API is not available to the task queue.
 As a result, no read or write operations can be performed until the importing process is complete.

-Dumps from v0.20.0 and below are no longer compatible with the new versions.
-Before you start importing, check your [Meilisearch version](/reference/api/version.md#example) and proceed accordingly.

 ::: note
 We do not recommend using dumps to migrate from a new Meilisearch version to an older one.